scalawithcats/scala-with-cats/src/pages/monads/id.md

 sumSquare(3, 4)
 ```

-This would be incredibly useful because
+It would be incredibly useful if we could use `sumSquare`
+with a combination of monadic and non-monadic parameters.
-it would allow us to abstract over monadic and non-monadic code.
+This would allow us to abstract over monadic and non-monadic code.
-Fortunately, Cats provides the `Id` type to bridge this gap:
+Fortunately, Cats provides the `Id` type to bridge the gap:

 ```tut:book:silent
 import cats.Id